Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the International Criminal Court; and

-- many specialised arbitration institutes; and
+- many specialised arbitration institutes.

-- has highly qualified personnel to administer and conduct arbitral proceedings and a great infrastructure to host them.
+The Netherlands has highly qualified personnel to administer and conduct arbitral proceedings and a great infrastructure to host them.

 Recognition and enforcement